cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/hostname-specific-behavior/waf-for-saas.md

 ## Step 1 - Associate custom metadata to a custom hostname

 To apply WAF to your custom hostname, you need to create an association between your customer’s domain and the firewall ruleset that you’d like to attach to it.
-Cloudflare’s product, [Custom Metadata] (/ssl/ssl-for-saas/hostname-specific-behavior/custom-metadata/) allows you to do this via the API.
+Cloudflare’s product, [Custom Metadata](/ssl/ssl-for-saas/hostname-specific-behavior/custom-metadata/) allows you to do this via the API.

 1. [Locate your zone ID](/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/), available in the Cloudflare dashboard.